 Guidance on Okhotsk Sea Ice Museum

-You can download the Mini Encyclopedia of Drift Ice here.
-This book includes everything about drift ice in the Sea of Okhotsk, which will assist you to understand the drift ice.
+You can download the mini encyclopedia of Drift Ice here.
+This book provides comprehensive information about the drift ice in the Sea of Okhotsk and will also enhance your understanding of it.

 Introduction of the Exhibition Room